 You’d never guess by looking, but this greasy, gravelly road of packed brown mud leading down the Mississippi River’s eastern bank is a state highway.
 In the water, cabled to anchors embedded high up on the shore, sits a small, creaking, rusty barge, the only hopeful sign that something continues beyond the water’s edge.
 But it is a state highway—Louisiana 75—and the metal ramp hinged up on the barge’s foredeck proclaims that further travel on this route will have to wait for the Plaquemine Ferry.

-So here I am, out alone.
-Perhaps I’m fleeing, perhaps merely seeking my own element, which certainly isn’t back at the conference in Baton Rouge.
+So I’m out here alone.
+Perhaps I’m fleeing, perhaps merely seeking my own element, which certainly isn’t back at the conference.
 If I can “network” at all, it is in some far more tenuous way and probably not directly related to professional concerns.

 Besides, I’ve been to conferences, but I haven’t experienced the Mississippi this close.
 Sure, I’ve crossed it many times and seen its waters, but always from some high bridge—through girders and in sporadic glimpses to keep from crashing into other speeding cars.
 I want a more intimate relationship with this greatest waterway of the continent—perhaps an intimacy, however brief, that will resonate more deeply than any I could ever find in a conference crowd.

 I’m alone at the ferry landing for nearly thirty minutes, and in that time, I go down to the water’s edge.
-There I squat and scoop a handful of the river then watch it trickle and spill back into itself.
+There I squat and scoop a handful of the river then watch it trickle through my fingers and spill back into itself.
 I stand and look out across its broad sweep.
-The river is nearly a mile wide here, and at this early hour in early spring, a mist blankets its surface and clings to the trees that, on the far bank, are undifferentiated, dull-green masses.
-Up and down stream, the water and haze merge into blank distance lit with watery gray light.
-The air is very quiet, with only the lap of small waves breaking on the greasy gravel.
+The river is nearly a mile wide here, and at this early hour in early spring, a thick mist blankets its surface and clings to the trees that, on the far bank, are undifferentiated, dull-green masses.
+Up- and downstream, the water and haze soon merge into blank distance lit with watery gray light.
+The air is very quiet, the only sound the lap of small waves breaking on the greasy gravel.

 That’s the way it seems to be with humankind.
 All that we do to control nature is both reassuring and scary.
-It is reassuring because it is we who do it, and we take comfort in that fact and in our efficacy when our efforts are successful.
-And it is scary because, on the one hand, anything we do seems inadequate in the face of nature, and on the other hand, our best intentions as a race are often lost amidst our ignorance and worst inclinations and all too often go awry despite our greatest ambitions.
+It is reassuring because it is we who do it, and we take comfort in that fact and in our enterprise and efficacy when our efforts are successful.
+And it is scary because, on the one hand, anything we do seems inadequate in the face of nature, and on the other hand, our best intentions as a race often are lost amid our ignorance and worst inclinations and all too often go awry despite our greatest ambitions.

 Three small brown ducks emerge from the bank just downstream from the barge and swim out about forty feet to take off in low flight, skimming the water.
 They don’t care about flood.
 They’d just rest in treetops until the water settled.
-Watching the birds fly out and disappear over the misty water gives lie to the notion that nature is mankind’s preserve.
-The ducks survive in spite of us, not because we’ve done anything to help them out.
+Watching the birds fly out and disappear into the mists over the water gives lie to the notion that nature is mankind’s preserve.
+The ducks survive in spite of us, not because we’ve done anything to help them.

-About ten or twelve cars back, an older man and a boy of about fourteen emerge from an old white pickup whose bed is built in with a huge plywood box painted white, turning it into a homemade delivery truck.
-He and the boy climb the bank above the ferry landing, and I see, even from two hundred feet, that he notices me—singles me out of all this gathering at the shore.
+About ten cars back, a sixty-something man and a boy of about fourteen emerge from an old white pickup whose bed is built in with a huge plywood box painted white, turning it into a homemade delivery truck.
+He and the boy climb the bank next to their truck, above the ferry landing, and I see, even from two hundred feet that he notices me—singles me out of all this gathering at the shore.
 He knows that I don’t belong here and wonders who I am.
 I’m not sure, myself.
 I just know I’m not a choice but a state of being.
-And I understand suddenly and indisputably that he will come to me—must come to me—and as I watch the misty river and wait for the ferry, he does, circumspectly but purposefully, like you might approach a skittish dog so it won’t run away before you can pet it.
+And I understand suddenly and indisputably that he will come to me—must come to me—to find out what I’m about.
+And as I watch the misty river and wait for the ferry, he does, circumspectly but purposefully, like you might approach a skittish dog so it won’t run before you can pet it.

 I ask him about the river, and he tells me the water is low.
 Eight feet.
-Been dry.
-He’s patriarch of a crawfishing clan in Bayou Pigeon, and he’s coming home in his truck after delivering a shipment to Baton Rouge.
+Weather’s been dry.
+He’s the patriarch of a crawfishing clan in Bayou Pigeon, and he’s returning home after delivering a shipment to Baton Rouge.
 He sells crawfish all over Louisiana and as far west as Houston, and the presence of his grandson attests that the business might go on after he’s made his final delivery.
 If the swamps survive.
 He’s not sure they will.
 Water levels have been inconsistent the last couple of years, and pollutants and pesticides coming down the river with the topsoil are not amenable to aquatic life.
 And there are more people.